 The Eva B. Dykes Library is also the home of the University Archives, a research collection of historical monographs, documents, photographs, and media materials about the history of Oakwood University and Black Seventh-day Adventists.
-The Clara Peterson-Rock Museum offers a visual story of Oakwood University and Black Seventh-day Adventism in the context of American and Adventist history.
+The Clara Peterson-Rock Museum offers a visual story of Oakwood University and Black Seventh-day Adventist and Black Seventh-day Adventism in the context of American and Adventist history.